Faculty and Staff Reporting Guidelines

 Reporting Discrimination and Harassment

-The University makes a clear distinction between bias-related incidents prompted by intolerant behaviors and illegal discrimination or discriminatory harassment based on protected factors including but not limited to sex, race, ethnicity, national origin, religion, disability, sexual orientation, gender identity, gender expression, marital status, and veteran status.
+The university makes a clear distinction between bias-related incidents prompted by intolerant behaviors and illegal discrimination or discriminatory harassment based on protected factors, including, but not limited to, sex, race, ethnicity, national origin, religion, disability, sexual orientation, gender identity, gender expression, marital status, and veteran status.
 Matters of discrimination and harassment are handled by the Office of Equity, Diversity & Inclusion.
 If you believe you have been discriminated against or harassed based on a factor listed in UB's Discrimination and Harassment Policy, or if you witnessed discrimination or harassment of others, contact the Office of Equity, Diversity & Inclusion, 406 Capen Hall, at 716-645-2266 for an appointment to report an incident.
 You may call the office anonymously if you would prefer not to give your name.
 The investigatory process is outlined in full on the EDI website.
 Learn more about UB's Discrimination and Harassment Policy.

 Footnotes

-[1] For concerns shared through internal SDM networks, the Director of Equity, Diversity, and Inclusion will direct the concern to the appropriate party when confidentiality and other legal obligations require it, including, for example, leadership within the School of Dental Medicine, Human Resources, or the UB Office of Equity, Diversity, and Inclusion.
+1. For concerns shared through internal SDM networks, the Director of Equity, Diversity, and Inclusion will direct the concern to the appropriate party when confidentiality and other legal obligations require it, including, for example, leadership within the School of Dental Medicine, Human Resources, or the UB Office of Equity, Diversity, and Inclusion.
 For HR related matters, the department chair and HR will meet with the faculty member to address concerns based on their nature and to ensure reporter anonymity.
-Interventions can range from counseling, targeted training, warning and in some serious situations, discipline including separation.
+Interventions can range from counseling, targeted training, warning and in some serious situations, discipline, including separation.